vrtbl/passerine/CONTRIBUTING.md

 Each feature will be given a minor release, which should be tagged.
 If Passerine garners more popularity, we'll move towards a nightly + rolling release beta.
 We're also about at the stage where we're looking for core team members.
 If you're interested, please contribute.
 When you write well-written long-lasting code (read: lines of code in current release ✕ how long each line has been there), and demonstrate an open, can-do attitude, we'll reach out to you.

-## Passerine-Specific Guidelines for Getting Started
-> Note: this project is in the rapid initial stages of development, and as such, breaking changes or radical changes in project structure may occur.
-After the 1.0.0 release, this behavior will stabilize.

-Passerine strives to implement a modern compiler pipeline.
-Passerine is currently broken up into three small projects:

-- The core compiler, which resides in this repository.
-- The command line interface and the package repository, [Aspen](https://github.com/vrtbl/aspen).

-> TODO: write about project structure

 # Integration Tests
 If you notice any unsound behavior, like an internal compile error or an incorrect,